-Meanwhile, there has been much advance on stochastic event modeling outside the energy research community, which takes temporal correlation into account.
-These works date back to Hawkes process model \citep{hawkes1971spectra} and self-correcting point process model \citep{isham1979self}.
-More recently, many are inspired by these works to provide statistical methods for modeling temporal point processes. \cite{MultivariateTP} proposes a multivariate point process regression model to analyze neuronal spike trains. \cite{ModelingEP} models event propagation using graph biased temporal point process to leverage structural information from the graph.
+There have also been many advances in stochastic event modeling outside the energy research community, considering data correlation.
+These works date back to Hawkes process model \citep{hawkes1971spectra} and the self-correcting point process model \citep{isham1979self}.
+Several recent works provide statistical methods for modeling temporal point processes. \cite{MultivariateTP} proposes a multivariate point process regression model to analyze neural spike trains. \cite{ModelingEP} models event propagation using graph biased temporal point process to leverage structural information from the graph.
 An earlier application by \citep{Rumor} models rumors prevalence on social media via a log-Gaussian Cov process to learn the underlying temporal probabilistic model.
 On the other hand, methods using deep learning techniques have also been widely considered.
 For example, RNN or LSTM cells are used in \cite{du2016recurrent,mei2017neural} to memorize the influence of historical events.
 A recent work \citep{zhu2020deep} uses attention to model the historical information in the point process.
-There is also work that uses imitation learning algorithm \citep{li2018learning} to learn a generator that captures the same time dependency pattern.
-While being diverse and useful, none of these works try to consider spatial influence, mainly due to the structural differences between time and space and the computational difficulties in higher dimensions.
+There is also work that uses an imitation learning algorithm \citep{li2018learning} to learn a generator that captures the exact time dependency pattern.
+While diverse and useful, existing works consider little spatial influence, mainly due to the structural differences between time and space and the computational difficulties in higher dimensions.
 Recent work by \cite{zhu2020spatio} uses tail-up models for spatial modeling and attention mechanism to capture the time dependency for traffic flows.
-Still, the lack of theoretical guarantee and differences in modeling purpose makes it hard to be applied here.
+However, the lack of theoretical guarantee and differences in modeling purpose makes it hard to apply here.